binarybird/Cascade/README.md

 Cascade is a dataflow analysis framework built on top of [Roslyn](https://github.com/dotnet/roslyn).
 Cascade will simulate how data flows through source code and will graph the result.

+The end goal is to eventually perform vulnerability analysis on the resulting dataflow graph.